The Annex Accommodations in Point Richmond is proud to be awarded the world's most outstanding vacation rental for the year 2013.

 Off the kitchen and living area is a computer alcove set up with WiFi, telephone, a desk, shelves, some office supplies, and a stereo system.
 Down the hallway tucked behind louver doors are a full sized washer and dryer, a coat closet and linen closet.
 At the end is the bathroom with a tub/shower enclosure with a hand-held shower head.
 The vanity has a marble countertop that extends over the toilet tank for more counter space.
 The wall mirror and medicine cabinet are set so you can view the back of your head.
 More storage is available in a wall cabinet.

 The bedroom off the hallway has a king size bed with a Tempur-pedic mattress and a French door that leads to the patio under the oak tree.
 Extra blankets and comforters are up above the wardrobe closet.
 In addition, the closet contains extra chairs, cleaning supplies, iron and ironing board, and terrycloth bathrobes.

 To assist you in your stay, we’ve prepared binders with fliers of local attractions and shops and menus.
 To see more, go to www.pointrichmondbusiness.com .
 Also, there are many maps for driving, BART (our rapid transit), and local bus service.

 Summary of Amenities :

 For your information, a copy of the rental agreement and invoice will be sent after your initial contact.

-~The Cottage will not be available until 2018 or until further notice.
-Please check back in late 2017.
+~The Cottage will not be available until Summer 2018 or until further notice.
+Please check back in June 2018.
 Thank you.~

 The following rates apply when you contact us directly: